On This Day In Judy Garland’s Life And Career – January 13

 January 13, 1944: Meet Me In St. Louis filming continued.

 The assistant director’s notes state that Judy was due in wardrobe at 9 a.m. and on set at 10 a.m.
-At 9:10 a.m., a car was sent to bring Judy to the studio as her eyes were bothering her and she did not want to drive.
+At 9:10 a.m., a car was dispatched to take Judy to the studio because her eyes were bothering her and she did not want to drive.
 The car returned with Judy at 9:45 a.m.

 At 9:50 a.m., Judy realized she could not find her “toothbridge” (the portable “caps” she wore on her front teeth).
 Her dentist, Dr. Pinkus, had a spare set.
-The production’s Unit Manager called the Transportation Department at MGM to get approval to send a car to get the cap.
-At 10 a.m. a car was sent to get them, returning at 10:40 a.m. with them.
+The production’s Unit Manager called the Transportation Department at MGM to obtain approval to send a car to pick up the cap.
+At 10 a.m., a car was dispatched to pick them up and returned at 10:40 a.m.

-At 10:40 a.m.
-Judy arrived on the set with her hair and makeup done but still in street clothes.
-For an hour, she and Tom Drake rehearsed the scene where they turn out the lights in the house.
+At 10:40 a.m., Judy arrived on the set with her hair and makeup done but still in street clothes.
+For an hour, she and Tom Drake rehearsed the scene in which they turn off the lights in the house.
 After Judy got into her costume, eleven takes of the scene were completed between 12:16 and 1:30 p.m.
-After an hour for lunch, rehearsals continued; two breaks were called: one for ten minutes when Judy retreated to her dressing room to be treated for a headache; another thirty minutes at a later point for an adjustment to Judy’s costume.
+After an hour for lunch, rehearsals continued; two breaks were called: one for ten minutes when Judy retreated to her dressing room to be treated for a headache, and another thirty minutes at a later point for an adjustment to Judy’s costume.

 An additional seven takes were completed by 7:10 p.m. when production stopped for the day.